 SUMMARY.
-Taking into consideration the fact that the academic programs are in compliance with the mission of the University, GSU has started to implement the educational process by applying outcomebased approach, has formulated intended learning outcomes of academic programs for awarded qualifications, has developed guidebooks of academic programs, interactive learning is being organized, academic honestly is given importance to, and the University partially carries out monitoring and evaluation of efficiency of academic programs, the expert panel finds that GSU meets the requirements of the Criterion 3.
+Taking into consideration the fact that the academic programs are in compliance with the mission of the University, GSU has started to implement the educational process by applying outcome-based approach, has formulated intended learning outcomes of academic programs for awarded qualifications, has developed guidebooks of academic programs, interactive learning is being organized, academic honestly is given importance to, and the University partially carries out monitoring and evaluation of efficiency of academic programs, the expert panel concludes that GSU meets the requirements of the Criterion 3.

 CONCLUSION.
-The expert panel evaluates the consistence of GSU institutional capacities with the requirements of the Criterion 3 as satisfactory.
+The correspondence of GSU institutional capacities to the requirements of criterion 3 1s satisfactory.